nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-The instance variables set in #initialize represent data that can be scraped directly from the main page and the remaining attr_accessors tell us everything that can be retrieved from a book's personal webpage.
+The instance variables defined **initialize** represent data that can be scraped directly from the main page and the remaining attr_accessors  is everything that can be retrieved from an individual book's page.

 The first method called when app starts up is, appropriately named I think, **start**.